AdityaBhatt97/Ecom-Project-Hosted/README.md

 The Tech-Stacks that has been used in this project are React, Redux , Node , Express , MongoDb , Mongoose , Stripe

 You can even check it out , if you want to https://ecom-project-website.netlify.app/
-(It can take 30 seconds on a initial request to the server as it is hosted on free hosting.)